Frequently Asked Questions

 Admission to Miami is only for fall or spring semesters; however, students have the option of early enrollment to the preceding summer or Winter Term.
 Please contact the Office of Admission with questions.

 When can I sign up for classes and how many credits may I take?

-Registration for Winter Term is already open for continuing students, and begins Monday, October 6 for all new students.
-You may register for up to six credit hours; requests for more than six credit hours must be made to your academic divisonal advising office.
+Registration for Winter Term is already open for all students.
+You may register for up to six credit hours; requests for more than six credit hours must be made to your academic divisional advising office.
 For questions regarding course registration, contact:

 Regional Records and Registration:

 How do I register for a workshop format class?